elchinoo/stormdb/docs/ECOMMERCE_WORKLOAD.md

 LIMIT 10;
 ```

-## Migration from RealWorld
+## Migration from E-commerce Basic

-The E-Commerce workload is a complete replacement for the previous "realworld" workload with the following improvements:
+The E-Commerce workload is a complete replacement for the previous "ecommerce_basic" workload with the following improvements:

 ### Enhanced Features
 - **Vendor Management**: Complete supplier relationship tracking